rahul-kulkarni105/react-grid-feature-flags/README.md

 ## Key Components

-- **DataGridComponent**: Main container component that orchestrates the data grid
+- **DataGrid**: Main container component that orchestrates the data grid
 - **DataGridTable**: Pure component that renders the MUI DataGrid with columns and actions
 - **DataGridToolbar**: Custom toolbar component for adding new records
+- **ConfirmationDialog**: Reusable dialog component for delete confirmations
 - **Notification**: Reusable snackbar component for user feedback
 - **useDataGrid**: Custom hook containing all data grid business logic and state management
 - **useSnackbar**: Custom hook for managing notification state